 Prior to taking up the post at Canterbury Christ Church University, I worked as a clinical psychologist in forensic mental health settings in the NHS.

-My academic interests include Cognitive Behaviour Therapy, Offender Mental Health and Rehabilitation, and Psychosis.
+My academic interests include Cognitive Behaviour Therapy, Offender Mental Health and Rehabilitation, Psychosis amd Professional Boundaries.

 Research and knowledge exchange